All images © Yashica

 Technical limitations of the Yashica Y35

-Although the sensor has been upgraded since the Yashica Y35 was first announced, it is still a 1/2.5″ – in plain English, that means it’s the same size as you’ll find in some mobile phones.
+Although the sensor got upgraded since the Yashica Y35 was first announced, it is still a 1/2.5″ – in plain English, that means it’s the same size as you’ll find in some mobile phones.

-Then costs begin to mount (the package I chose was only $150) and maybe the project gets too far away from what it’s supposed to be – a fun little photographic plaything rather than a serious piece of kit.
+Even if they did, it would cost even more (the package I chose was already $150) and maybe the project gets too far away from what it was supposed to be – a fun little photographic plaything rather than a serious piece of kit.

 My thoughts on Yashica digiFilm as a concept

-It’s important to realise what the Yashica Y35 is and what it isn’t trying to be.
+It’s important to realise what the Yashica Y35 was and what it wasn’t trying to be.

-That doesn’t mean it doesn’t have a place in the photography world.
-It just might be a place that nobody knew existed.
+That doesn’t mean the idea didn’t have a place in the photography world.
+It just might have been a place that nobody knew existed.

 Nobody ever thought they needed a device to fill the gap between their phone and their laptop.
 Nobody even thought there was a gap between their phone and their laptop.

-I’m arguing more the principle that a new idea that fits in between existing ones can work, even in the face of initial criticism or even misunderstanding of its merit.
+Of course digiFilm wasn’t going to have the impact the iPad has and I’m not suggesting anything of the sort.
+I’m saying more the principle that a new idea that fits in between existing ones can work, even in the face of initial criticism or even misunderstanding of its merit.